b1t00/soundpp/README.md

 for example the playcount sorting shows your favorite songs or adding date for your newest songs

 -- View
-you can toggle between a bright or dark mode in the menu bar -> view -> dark mode you can hide or show columns of the song table in the menu bar, or the context menu (right click on songtable header) you can rezise tables (in some settings it looks a bit buggy, we working on the right settings for that)
+you can switch between a bright or dark mode in the menu bar -> view -> dark mode you can hide or show columns of the song table in the menu bar, or the context menu (right click on songtable header) you can rezise tables (in some settings it looks a bit buggy, we working on the right settings for that)

-We hope you have fun with musicpp and have a nice listening experience :)
+Have fun with soundpp and listen to some nice music :)

-Plesae tell us any surgestions or improvements.
+Please tell us any suggestions or improvements.
 In coding or usability.

 Simon & Tobi